sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 Because this requires an update of the repository JSON file for each release it is not allowed in the default repository.

-Versions needs to be numbered in accordance with [semver](https://semver.org).
+Versions MUST follow the syntax of [semver](https://semver.org).

 The URL needs to be a zip file containing the package.
-It is permissible for the zip file to contain a single root folder with any name.
-All files will be extracted out of this single root folder.
+It is permissible for the zip file to contain a single root folder with any name, in which case all files will be extracted out of this single root folder.
 This allows zip files from GitHub, GitLab, and Bitbucket to be used as sources.
 The URL can be a relative path from the location of the repository JSON file that specifies it.

-The date must be in the form "YYYY-MM-DD HH:MM:SS" and should be UTC.
+The date must be in the form `YYYY-MM-DD HH:MM:SS` and SHOULD be using UTC.

 ```json
 {